GrosSacASac/blog-public/technology/html-sucks.md

 Normal input but nothing will be sent, because it lacks the name attribute

+What about the inert attribute ?
+It is relatively new so I did not try yet , but here is what is written on MDN:

+> The HTMLElement property inert is a Boolean value that, when present, makes the browser "ignore" user input events for the element

 ## No binary version

 No binary html version means it misses out on some compression.